sndpchatterjee07/AWS-EC2-SETUP/README.md

-Given that certain pieces of this information are confidential, they have been suppressed and retained [here](https://gist.github.com/sndpchatterjee07/b45776d5c863a8432e41df387685990e).
+Given that certain pieces of this information are confidential, they have been suppressed.

 ## STEPS FOR SETTING UP AND LAUNCHING AN EC2 INSTANCE: